Srishtichauhan5359/Machine_Learning_models/README.md

 You have labeled data, or existing examples where you can describe the situation and map it to the correct result.

-THIS FILE CONTAINS beginner lever coding of basic machine learnign models like SVM, Random Forest, XG_Boost in R.
+THIS FILE CONTAINS beginner level coding of basic machine learnign models like SVM, Random Forest, XG_Boost in R.